giampaolo/psutil/docs/faq.rst

   >>> m.used + m.free == m.total
   False

-The ``available`` field already includes this reclaimable memory and is the best indicator of memory pressure.
+The :field:`available` field already includes this reclaimable memory and is the best indicator of memory pressure.
 See :ref:`faq_virtual_memory_available`.

 .. _`BPO-6973`: https://bugs.python.org/issue6973